 Many people think that the only way to visit is with an expensive tour group or via the train, which absolutely isn’t the case.

-There are a myriad of ways in which you can get to Machu Picchu though, suitable for all sorts of different time frames and budgets.
 I’m going to try and break things down simply here so you can decide which way works best for you, and which method fits both your time and budget constraints.

 First, a handy flowchart to help you decide and more details about each approach can be found below, along with estimated costs for each.